WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 This package contains classes relating to file storage other than spectral measurements (handled in [Measurements](#measurement).

-- **Configuration:** wraps `enlighten.ini`, the file responsible for persisting various application settings across executions
+- **`Configuration`**: wraps `enlighten.ini`, the file responsible for persisting various application settings across executions
-- FileManager: general-purpose utilities for working with the external filesystem
+- `FileManager`: general-purpose utilities for working with the external filesystem
-- HardwareFileOutputManager: used when logging strip-charts (temperature, battery etc) to file
+- `HardwareFileOutputManager`: used when logging strip-charts (temperature, battery etc) to file
-- LoggingFeature: although the logfile is primarily generated by `wasatch.applog`, this class controls viewing and display of that logfile through ENLIGHTEN
+- `LoggingFeature`: although the logfile is primarily generated by `wasatch.applog`, this class controls viewing and display of that logfile through ENLIGHTEN

 ### enlighten.data